aandreev0/fsmh/chapters/4-control/signal-generation.md

 If you want to provide stimuli at specific interval or specific frames of the acquisition, you can either pre-program serier of triggers to camera and stimuli apparatus; or you can count frames (using Exposure signal from camera) and perform stimulation trigger at specific counts, e.g. every 100 frames.
 This can be implemented using simple Arduino code for almost any imaging system that provides Exposure signal ([camera-based](https://www.vision-doctor.com/en/camera-technology-basics/trigger-functions.html) and point-scanning system as well, see example from [ScanImage software](https://docs.scanimage.org/Concepts/Volume+Imaging.html))

 - when X, do Y

+Continuous monitoring of input signal allows triggering at precise moments in time.
+One example is detecting when signal crosses level for frame acquisition, such as piezo position above certain level if we want to acquire image only at a specific height of the objective.

 - driving LEDs

 ## Advanced details